celo-org/SocialConnect/asv2/demo.md

 > **Note**
-> This page is a work in progress 🙌
+> This page is a draft and work in progress 🙌

 # Social Connect Demo